Android 8.1 Problems: 5 Things You Need to Know

 If our list doesn’t have the fix you’re looking for, head on over to Google’s official Nexus Help Forums or Google’s Pixel Help forums.
 There are a ton of knowledgable users over there and you might be able to track a fix down within minutes.

 Google’s June update arrived with improved Bluetooth performance, Wi-Fi performance, and a fix for a proximity sensor bug.
-The company’s July’s update comes with improvements to the consistency of Wi-Fi connections with certain routers.
+The company’s July’s update delivered improvements to the consistency of Wi-Fi connections with certain routers.
 If you’re dealing with those issues, and you’re on an older Android 8.1 build, you’ll want to upgrade.